-Alcohol is the most commonly used substance in Canada.
+Alcohol is the most used substance in Canada.
 Understanding the impacts of alcohol use is essential to minimizing the risks and harms.
-For this reason, CCSA conducts research, brings together knowledge and provides targeted materials to support evidence-based decisions and actions for policy, practice and use.
+For this reason, CCSA conducts research, brings together knowledge and develops resources to support evidence-based decisions and actions for policy, practice and use.

 What Is Alcohol?